CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ###  Multiple Hierarchies in Dimensions
 Many  dimensions contain more than one natural hierarchy.
 For example, calendar date dimensions may have a day to week to fi scal period hierarchy, as well as a day to month to year hierarchy.
 Location intensive dimensions may have multiple geographic hierarchies.
 In all of these cases, the separate hierarchies can gracefully coexist in the same dimension table.

+### Flags and Indicators as Textual Attributes
+Cryptic  abbreviations, true/false fl ags, and operational indicators should be sup-plemented in dimension tables with full text words that have meaning when independently viewed.
+Operational codes with embedded meaning within the code value should be broken down with each part of the code expanded into its own separate descriptive dimension attribute.